FAQs

 iOS

 BigBlueButton runs within the default Safari Mobile browser (no app to install) on iOS 12.2+.
-You can test this at https://test.bigbluebutton.org/.
+You can test this at https://demo.bigbluebutton.org/.

 All the features of BigBlueButton are available on iOS except screen sharing (Safari Mobile does not support screen sharing on iOS).